simon-panek/code-401-dotnet-prework/prework-DSA.md

 ## Submitting Your Work
 To submit your code challenges, create a new repository in your personal GitHub named `Prework-CodeChallenges`.

-Within this repo, have all challenge solutions, each in a separate folder.
+Within this repo, have the challenge sln, each challenge in a separate method.

 ### Guidance
 1. Create a new GH repo